 Once you enquire about sponsorship, we'll be in touch to answer your questions and guide you through the next steps.

-Child sponsorship typically costs £25 per month.
+Sponsorship typically costs £25 per month.
 This regular support helps provide children with essentials like food, shelter, education, and healthcare.
 Your contribution makes a lasting impact on their lives and the wider community.

 As a sponsor, you're simply asked to make a regular monthly donation - typically £25 - to support a child's well-being and development.
 While it’s not required, you’re warmly encouraged to build a connection by reading updates, writing letters, or sending messages if you wish.
 Most importantly, your support helps provide stability, education, and care for the child and their community.
+Sponsors are welcome to visit the children at the Goodwill Home, subject to prior approval, following the organisation’s visitor protocol.

 Children may come from any faith background, and under Indian law, organisations like our partner in Tamil Nadu must remain independent of any religious or political affiliation.
 All children in need are cared for equally, regardless of ethnicity, caste, gender, or religion.
 Religious festivals from various traditions are celebrated, and children are encouraged to learn about and respect one another’s beliefs.